 This talk focuses on deconstructing features of resource-guarding behaviour in family pet settings, using case-study illustrations.
 A practical approach is taken where this impacts upon multiple dog households and focuses on how resource guarding behaviour can be worked with positively.

 Key learning objectives:

 – What is a ‘resource’ to a dog, and how to identify these

 – The risk assessment within resource guarding behaviours

 – What is meant by ‘risk of winning’?

 – How can other dogs in the household be managed around such an issue

 – How owners could create, maintain, or worsen the issue

 – Safety and training measures – are they a ‘fix’ for the behaviour?

-Once you have paid and registered for the webinar, the joining link will be emailed straight to you – THEY WILL GO INTO YOUR JUNK FOLDER
+Once you have paid for the webinar, the recording link will be emailed to you within 72 hours – THEY WILL GO INTO YOUR JUNK FOLDER